 The romance section, which once had been a large room filled with thousands of romance novels (I’m not exaggerating) was now an alcove with less than a dozen bookshelves.
 After I got over my surprise, I decided they must have downsized the selection when they had relocated.
 I couldn’t understand the business decision since romance fiction was their specialty, but these things happen.

 I then decided to walk to another used bookstore that was a couple of blocks over.
-(When your metropolitan area is named one of the most literate cities in the country, used bookstores are an expected side effect.)
+(When your metropolitan area is named one of the most literate cities in the country, used bookstores are a nice side effect.)
 The romance section in this store was decidedly worse.
 Two shelves.
 I could have sworn it was at least six the last time I had visited.

 At this point I was on a mission.
 I went to every nearby used bookstore and I came to the realization that all of the romance sections have shrunk dramatically.